Skip to content

 • measured through student learning and evidence.

-When I work with my teachers, I keep our work focused on the students’ progress towards mastery of the learning-standard.
-This type of interaction has allowed my teachers to let their guards down when working with the me because they understand that our work together is not about me judging their ability to do their job.
-Instead, we are working as a team with a shared goal that “we” created together to design and implement instruction that improves all students’ ability to master the standards.
-When we meet we are using student artifacts (work) and student data to analyze the students’ progress.
+When I work with my teachers, I keep our work focused on the students’ progress towards mastery of the learning standard.
+This type of interaction has allowed my teachers to let their guards down when working with me because they understand that our work together is not about me judging their ability to do their job.
+Instead, we are working as a team with a shared goal that was created together to design and implement instruction that improves all students’ ability to master the standards.
+When we meet, we are using student artifacts (work) and student data to analyze the students’ progress.
 Then we collaborate about instruction that is differentiated for the needs of all learners in their classroom.
 Our impact in our work together is measured by the growth of each student’s progress towards mastery of the learning standard.

 Now let’s address the elephant in the room: why is Student-Centered Coaching better than the typical Teacher-Centered or Relationship-Centered Coaching Models?
 The answer is found in what you are trying to truly achieve as an instructional coach.
-Ask yourself the following questions, is your goal as an instructional coach to:
+Ask yourself the following questions.
+Is your goal as an instructional coach to:

 • focus on what a teacher is or is not doing?